 Here is a list of programs you will have problems transferring:

-- Core Windows applications, services, data - you cannot migrate information regarding Microsoft Windows themselves, examples Active Directory, IIS, etc.
+- Core Windows applications, services, data - you cannot migrate information regarding Microsoft Windows themselves, for example Active Directory, IIS, etc.

 - The drivers associated with the program cannot be transferred - some system utility programs (antivirus applications for example) need a manual reinstall, specifically associated drivers cannot be transferred with the help of the "PC Mover".